-As youth begin the process of transitioning to adult services, we work with the youth and their home agency to ensure that each youth’s unique needs are being met, so that a viable and sustainable program that best meets their needs can be created and delivered in a timely manner.
+As children begin the process of transitioning to other programs or homes, we work with the children and their home agency to ensure that each child’s unique needs are being met, so that a viable and sustainable program that best meets their needs can be created and delivered in a timely manner.

 In partnership with the District School Board of Niagara, Mutual Support operates our STEPS program at a local DSBN school.
 Available to every resident of Mutual Support that requires a high level of support, each student has an Individual Education Plan (IEP) developed by the classroom teacher, and a behavioural support plan created jointly by the DSBN teachers and Mutual Support educational child care staff.
 Partial integration into public school programs can be facilitated while participating in the STEPS Program.

 Our small network of community-based specialized foster care providers are an integral part of our continuum of care.
-These dedicated and caring families are an ideal option for the children and youth that require a less intensive setting than our staffed or parent-model residences.
+These dedicated and caring families are an ideal option for the children that require a less intensive setting than our children’s residence.

 A turn-key, fee for service solution for children’s aid societies and other placing agencies, designed for youth that were formerly in a Mutual Support program, the goal of this program is to provide community-based support and advocacy on an agency’s behalf to adult clients.
 Building on the longstanding relationship already in place, Mutual Support can provide rapid deployment of regionally-based, professional, skilled workers to provide after-care to former residents of Mutual Support.

 Mutual Support is supported by many stakeholder agencies, including the many CAS agencies throughout southern Ontario that place children within our programs.
-We appreciate the support of the many local agencies that assist us in improving the lived experience of our children and youth, including:
+We appreciate the support of the many local agencies that assist us in improving the lived experience of our children, including:

 Mutual Support welcomes contact from any agencies, businesses, or individuals that are interested in making contributions that benefit our residents.